 While the GA-2100 has more of the original G-Shock DNA in its style than some other recent models like the GA-2000, it is also a subdued style that has a mainstream appeal.
 Fans will easily recognize it as a G-Shock, but at the same time, it doesn’t scream “G-Shock” to others.

 The bezel has a strong resemblance to the Audemars Piguet Royal Oak, earning the watch the nickname the “CasiOak.”
 I don’t think that connection is necessarily a conscious selling point for most buyers, but the design does give the watch a classic look that comes across as confident and effortless.
 There is no doubt that the similarity has garnered the GA-2100 a lot of attention online, which gave it more publicity than other recent models.
-While it is definitely a distinctive bezel, it is a smaller and less obtrusive one than other G-Shock models.
-This gives the watch a more conservative look, while still retaining signature G-Shock elements with the case and band.
+While it is definitely a distinctive bezel, it is a smaller and less obtrusive one than other G-Shock watches.
+This gives the watch a more conservative look, while still retaining signature G-Shock elements.
 The dial of the GA-2100 offers a refined style that isn’t too busy and looks both contemporary and timeless.
-Overall, it simply looks classier than other analog-digital G-Shock models in the same price range.
+Overall, it simply looks classier and more refined than other analog-digital G-Shock models in the same price range.

 The use of the Carbon Core Guard structure allows the GA-2100 to be the slimmest G-Shock of all current models.
 The height and width of the watch is considered mid-size, rather than the large size of most analog G-Shock watches, and the watch wears very light and comfortably.
 The GA-2100 is currently the lightest analog-digital G-Shock model at 51 grams.
 (It is also one of the lightest G-Shock models overall, behind the Japan-only GW-S5600-1JF and the women’s S Series GMD-S6900.)
 Those with smaller wrists do not need to worry about the watch being a bad fit, or if it will look too big, which is often a concern with larger G-Shock watches.
 Though the display is larger than a DW-5600, it wears very similarly, and I like to think of it as an analog-digital version of the DW-5600, but with a few more features.